Wave-Unity-Library/Motion-Mapping/README.md

    * Drag a player object into the Camera Controller component.

 <h2> Translational Movement with Accelerometer  </h2>
-   In the GIF above, we're setting up an environment to use a <b>mobile phone's</b> gyroscope to control the in-game camera.
+   This feature is an experimental build that works, but may require tweaking depending on the mobile phone.
+The idea is that when you move in the physical world, your in-game character moves as well.
 Get started by following the steps below:
    * Download our scripts.
    * Include them in the <b>Assets folder</b> of your Unity library.
-   * Select the <b>Main Camera</b> object in your scene.
+   * Select the <b>Player</b> object in your scene.
-   * Add our <b>Camera Controller script</b> as a component in the inspector panel.
+   * Add our <b>Player Controller script</b> as a component in the inspector panel.
    * Drag a player object into the Camera Controller component.

 <h2> Real-Time Audio </h2>